akkornel/syncrepl/docs/callbacks.rst

 The complete list of callbacks, their parameters, and what they mean is defined in :class:`~syncrepl_client.callbacks.BaseCallback`.
-:class:`~syncrepl_client.Syncrepl` doesn't care if your object uses instance methods, class methods, or static methods, so long as it is able to accept the parameters provided.
+:class:`~syncrepl_client.Syncrepl` doesn't care if your object uses instance methods, class methods, or static methods, so long as your callback is able to accept the parameters provided.

 In addition to :class:`~syncrepl_client.callbacks.BaseCallback`, :class:`~syncrepl_client.callbacks.LoggingCallback` is provided as a way to log